ghislainfourny/jsoniq-tutorial/README.md

 You can try the examples on a local [Zorba](http://zorba.io) installation.
 Most examples also run smoothly on [Rumble](http://rumbledb.org).

-Important comments on the sandbox:
+Important comments on the Zorba sandbox, in case you use it:

 - You will need to add